 Here’s an overview:

-- Dedicated Customer Service – Daiwa has stationed support staff to respond quickly through calls during business hours.
+- Dedicated Customer Service – Daiwa has stationed support staff to respond quickly to calls during business hours.
 You can also reach them through their online forms at any time.
-Daiwa is proud of the fact that unlike other companies, they have service stations located across the US.
+They is proud of the fact that, unlike other companies, they have service stations located across the US.
 This means it’s easier for them to reach you if you have concerns about your Chair.

-- Innovative Technology and Design – Daiwa prides itself in taking innovation to a new level.
+- Innovative Technology and Design – It prides itself on taking innovation to a new level.
 Every development made in their chairs is centered on the needs and demands of their customers.
 This means you’re more likely to find the features, benefits, and therapeutic experience you’re looking for in their chairs.

 - Extensive Quality Control – There is definitely nothing wrong with a company undergoing rigorous quality control procedures.
 Daiwa claims to have superior quality control thanks to the fact that everything is done in-house.
 You’re less likely to encounter third-party mistakes because of these cautionary steps, and I must say, I’m impressed.

 Summary: Overall, I’d say that company is a reasonably good company.
 It has the basic structure of a reliable business and seems to have everything under control.
 Let’s see if that translates into their chairs.

 I’ve read over fifty reviews online about the “new kid”: Daiwa.
 There are plenty of great reviews that attest to the therapeutic benefits of these chairs.